RickRinewalt/pipeline/README.md

 1. [**GitHub Codespaces**](https://github.com/features/codespaces) - A free cloud-based container service provided by Microsoft which is really easy to setup and use.
 2. [**DevPod**](https://devpod.sh/) - A codespace-like environment which you can run anywhere.
 A bit more involved to setup but has certain advantages.

 DevPod is currently my preferred setup, but this is not for everyone.
-I run this on my mac mini, I've documented the environment setup [here](./mac_dev_setup).

-### Claude setup
+### Claude Code setup
 1. Subscribe to **Claude Code**.

+### Option 1.
+Codespace setup

-2. Create a repo in GitHub, tick the box that creates a **README.md**
+1. Create a repo in GitHub, tick the box that creates a **README.md**
-3. Install **VS Code**.
+2. Install **VS Code**.
-4. You need a development environment.
+3. You need a development environment.
 Easiest way is to start with a codespace.
     * On the welcome screen of VS Code, select the option for **Connect to**, then select **Create New Codespace**.
     * If you are not already authenticated to GitHub you should be prompted to do that.
     * Now select the repo you just created from the drop-down.
 The codespace will spin up and clone the remote repo to the codespace.
-5. Now install **Claude Code** in the codespace inside VS Code, by following the *Getting started in 30 seconds* instructions: https://docs.anthropic.com/en/docs/claude-code/overview
+4. Now install **Claude Code** in the codespace inside VS Code, by following the *Getting started in 30 seconds* instructions: https://docs.anthropic.com/en/docs/claude-code/overview
     * You run the commands from within the Terminal, which is accessible under **View / Terminal**.
     * Now you're basically running.
 Just ask Claude Code to do stuff.
-6. You will need to get familiar and comfortable with working with source control, committing changes to git and syncing to your remote repo on GitHub.
+5. You will need to get familiar and comfortable with working with source control, committing changes to git and syncing to your remote repo on GitHub.

+### Option 2.
+DevPod setup
+- Feel free to follow the setup I've documented for my mac development environment [here](./mac_dev_setup).

 ### ruvnet/claude-flow
 - Follow initial setup instructions here: https://github.com/ruvnet/claude-flow/